nimbusr/Monash-University-Malaysia-Moodle-4.1---Quick-Links-and-QnA/README.md

 <br> <b>A:</b>
 This is happening because some of your H5Ps are currently set to have a graded value.
 By default, graded activities show up on the assessment page.

-To fix this, follow these steps:
+To fix this, follow these steps:<br>

--- Go to the "Gradebook setup" section.
+-- Go to the "Gradebook setup" section. <br>
--- Identify the H5Ps that are causing the issue.
--- Change the weight of each H5P to 0%.
-This essentially removes their grading value.
+-- Identify the H5Ps that are causing the issue. <br> -- Change the weight of each H5P to 0%.
+This essentially removes their grading value.<br>

 Once you've adjusted the weight for all relevant H5Ps, the assessment page should no longer display them.